Skip to main content

 Customize a published SUNK image

-You can customize an existing SUNK image with a Dockerfile, as detailed below.
+You can customize an existing SUNK image with a Dockerfile by following these steps.

 1. Browse the container registry for a published SUNK image that closely matches your requirements.